-TX Peiord(1-65535): This value determines the period of an EAP Request/Identity packet transmitted to the client.
+TX Peiord(1-65535): This sets the TxPeriod of time for the authenticator PAE state machine.
+This value determines the period of an EAP Request/Identity packet transmitted to the client.
 The default is 30 seconds.

 Security > 802.1X > Authentication Sessions Information